rosafilgueira/Exploring_TheList_Data/README.md

 ## 2. Downloading Events and Places Sample Dataset

 For downlading data from the [LIST API](https://api.list.co.uk/getting-started), it is necessary to register and get an API KEY.
-Once you have your API KEY you can modify "download_events.sh" and "download_places.sh" scripts and run them:
+Once you have your API KEY, modify "download_events.sh" and "download_places.sh" scripts and run them:

 ```
 ./download_events.sh
 ./download_place.sh
 ```
-Data (events and places) will be downloaded in two data files in json format:
+These will download data (events and places) in two files (json format):
 - events.json
 - places.json

 ## 3. Events and Places Features

 Events and places data are a collection of documents.
 We have a document (which is a dictionary) per event and per place.
-Bellow we have two examples, one for an event document and the other for a place document.
+Bellow we have two examples, one for an event document and another for a place document.

 - **Events**:
    <img width="1098" alt="place_document" src="https://user-images.githubusercontent.com/6940078/151236352-38e9af2b-0e4b-45ba-9391-b287a2126879.png">